Help & Tutorial

 Weather Model Selection:

-- ICON - European model, best for UK/Europe
+- ICON EU - European model (7km), best for UK/Europe

-- GFS - Global model, good for remote areas
+- GFS Global - Global model (13km), good for remote areas

 Each waypoint shows: sequence, name, ETA, time to next, coordinates, distance remaining, and last weather update time.